 It appears that people selling (probably counterfeit) Coach bags and (undoubtedly overpriced) sports jerseys think that the comments area on genealogy blogs should be their personal playgrounds.
 Uh uh.
 Not here.
 And especially not the dolt who thought this lifelong New York Giants fan would be happy with a comment touting Tom Brady jerseys.
 Well, maybe… depending on whether I could dictate what was on the jersey…

 It appears that the extreme fringes of the political spectrum have people sitting out there, trolling every single nook and cranny of the Internet, looking for places where they can pop up and spew their conspiracy theories.
-“Obama wants to close the SSDI because he wants to hide his birth certificate!”
-“Romney is a Mormon and Mormons do genealogy so genealogy is a Republican plot!”
+The 2016 election has only made it worse.

 Play nice.
 We’re not all ever going to agree with each other on everything.
 But disagreeing doesn’t have to be disagreeable.
 So no personal attacks, ever.

 And last but hardly least, I pay the bills for this website.
 I don’t accept advertising and I don’t charge admission.
 Which means that this is my turf.
 Which means that I get to set the rules.
 So no, I’m probably not making your comment live if you don’t provide a real email address.
 I can stop you from commenting if I think you’re being an annoying pest.
 I really don’t have to talk about an issue if I choose not to.
 And I don’t have to stop talking about something that I do want to talk about (that includes the very very few times I can’t help myself from saying something you might construe as political).
 Your freedom of speech doesn’t mean that you can interfere with mine.
 It means that you’re free to do exactly the same thing … on any website where you pay the bills and you set the rules.